Photo: Fred Dott

 Abstract Sculpture Paintings

-Perhaps at the bottom of all this, I enjoy the thought that we, as beings, simply borrow and use a body, our bodies, and that this status of affairs best captures the essence of all the things of existence (including existence itself).
+I enjoy the thought that we, as beings, simply borrow and use a body, our bodies, and that this status of affairs best captures the essence of all the things of existence (including existence itself).
 ‘To be’ means to borrow and maybe even use something for a while.
 Then onto the next thing.